influxdata/influxdb/query/docs/SPEC.md

     Function to apply to each record.
     The return value must be an object.
 * `mergeKey` bool
-    MergeKey indicates if the record returned from fn should be merged with the partition key.
+    MergeKey indicates if the record returned from fn should be merged with the group key.
-    When merging, all columns on the partition key will be added to the record giving precedence to any columns already present on the record.
+    When merging, all columns on the group key will be added to the record giving precedence to any columns already present on the record.
     When not merging, only columns defined on the returned record will be present on the output records.
     Defaults to true.